hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/navigating.rst

 .. _bpy.ops.sequencer.refresh_all:

 Refresh All :kbd:`Ctrl-E`
-   Reloads external files, re-renders the 3D Viewport, and refreshes the current frame preview.
+   Reloads external files and refreshes the current frame preview.
    This is useful when you modified an external file or made a change in a scene that Blender didn't detect.